MCR-1: Inhibition

-Given the importance of mcr-1 in enabling bacteria to acquire polymyxin resistance, MCR-1 (the protein that is encoded by mcr-1) is a current inhibition target for the development of new antibiotics.
-For example, ethylenediaminetetraacetic acid, a metal-chelating agent, was shown to inhibit MCR-1 as it is a zinc-dependent enzyme.
+Given the importance of mcr-1 in enabling bacteria to acquire polymyxin resistance, MCR-1 (the protein that is encoded by mcr-1) is a current inhibition target for the development of new antibiotic adjuvants.
+For example, ethylenediaminetetraacetic acid (EDTA), a metal-chelating agent and common food additive, was shown to inhibit MCR-1 as it is a zinc-dependent enzyme.
 Substrate analogues, such as ethanolamine and glucose, were also shown to inhibit MCR-1.
-The use of a combined antibiotics regime has shown to be able to overcome the resistance that is caused by mcr-1, although the mechanism of action may not be directly targeting the MCR-1 protein.
+The use of a combined antibiotics regime has shown to be able to overcome the resistance that is caused by mcr-1, and the mechanism of action may be directly or indirectly targeting the MCR-1 protein.
+Recently, a couple of studies showed that peptide nucleic acids (PNAs), a class of antisense molecules, when conjugated with cell-penetrating peptides, may inhibit the translation of MCR to turn off polymyxin resistance.

 Other mcr genes

-As of April 2021, ten mobilized colistin resistance genes termed mcr-1 through mcr-10 has been identified.
+As of April 2021, ten mobilized colistin resistance genes termed mcr-1 through mcr-10 have been identified.
 They are homologous to each other, and work in similar ways.
 The mcr-2 gene is a rare variant of mcr-1 and is found only in Belgium.
 The less-related mcr-3, mcr-4, and mcr-5 were identified in E. coli and Salmonella.

 On the phylogenic tree, the various clusters of mcr genes are scattered between immobile resistance genes of the same type, suggesting a history of multiple transfer to plasmids.